splewis/csgo-practice-mode/README.md

 - ``.god``: toggles god mode (alias for the ``god`` command in console; requires sv_cheats to be on)
 - ``.endround``: ends the round (alias for the ``endround`` command in console; requires sv_cheats to be on)
 - ``.break``: breaks all func_breakable entities (most windows)
+- ``.stop``: cancels a current action (this can stop many things: the .flash command, the .repeat command, and the .timer command)

 Also see the [notes for power users](https://github.com/splewis/csgo-practice-mode/wiki/Notes-for-power-users) for more detail on using these commands effectively.